How to file a New Hampshire annual report

 • Business ID number assigned at formation

-• Registered agent's full name and New Hampshire address
+• Registered agent's full name and New Hampshire physical street address (P.O.
+Box not permitted for registered agent address)

 Consequences of not filing